-Educational employers must retroactively provide paid administrative leave days to an eligible employee who missed work because he or she:
+Educational employers must retroactively provide paid administrative leave days to an eligible employee who missed

 - Tested positive for COVID-19 with a PCR or equivalent test; - 2.
 Had a probable COVID-19 diagnosis via an antigen diagnostic test (i.e., positive rapid test); - 3.
-Was required to be excluded from school as a close contact to a confirmed COVID-19 case; or - Was required to be excluded from school because he or she had COVID-19 symptoms.
+Was required to be excluded from school as a close contact to a confirmed COVID-19 case; or - 4.
+Was required to be excluded from school because he or she had COVID-19 symptoms.